 So lets start the fire!

 - Ensure that all air vents in the fireplace are open.
 Put the logs on the bottom of the fireplace.
 It is important that the wood is cleft and dry.
-The logs may be as thick as a fist or thicker.

 - Add a layer of small logs of about 4 cm, and then one or two layers of kindling.
 Remember that air is important – approx. 1 cm between the pieces of wood is the perfect spacing.